max-pfeiffer/irrigation-pi/README.md

 source .venv/bin/activate
 irrigation-pi install all
 ```
+The management CLI requires superuser privileges for installation.
+If you encounter a password challenge, please enter your user's
+password.

 The application is available on http://raspberrypi.local/ afterwards.
 The API can also be used directly
 on http://raspberrypi.local/api.